jitsi/jitsi-videobridge/doc/sfu.md

 RTCP Sender Reports (SRs) [[RFC3550], Section 6.4.1] are used by media senders to compute RTT and by media receivers for A/V syncing and for computing packet loss.
-In its media sender role the JVB projects SSRCs for bandwidth adaptivity, it needs to produce its own SRs.
+In its media sender role, the JVB projects SSRCs for bandwidth adaptivity, it needs to produce its own SRs.
 RTCP SR generation takes place in the various `AdaptiveSourceProjectionContext` implementations (see, for example, `BasicAdaptiveSourceProjectionContext#rewriteRtcp`).